MercyMarkus/mercymarkus.com/content/posts/2022/series_commander/build-a-cli-tool-aggregator-with-c-sharp.md

 title: 'Building a CLI Tool Aggregator with C#: Beyond Hello World'
 date: 2022-07-19T12:06:03+01:00
 draft: false
 description: "A continuation of the 'commander' series.
-We're going to leverage the fast-cli npm package."
+We're going to leverage the fast-cli npm package"
 series: ['Commander']
 tags: [Dotnet, Node]
 ---